-The persons who have reached the age of 65 years and whose insurance period is at least 20 years are entitled to receive the old age pension.
+Persons who have reached 65 years of age and whose insurance period is at least 20 years are entitled to receive the old age pension.

 Early retirement

-The pension can be requested early, i.e., two years before reaching the age required for the old- age pension if the insurance period is at least 30 years.
+The pension can be requested early, that ir, two years before reaching the age required for the old- age pension, provided that the insurance period is at least 30 years.
 The early retirement age is 63 years.

-When a person is employed, the early granted old age pension is not paid.
-However, when a person has reached the general retirement age, he/she can both work and receive the full amount of the old- age pension.
+If a person is employed, an early granted old age pension is not paid.
+However, once a person has reached the general retirement age, they may work and receive the full amount of the old- age pension simultaneously.

-To the persons to whom the old age pension has been granted early, 50% of the granted old- age pension is paid until the reaching of the relevant retirement age.
+For persons who have been granted the old-age pension early, 50% of the granted old- age pension is paid until the relevant retirement age is reached.

-When a person has made his/her choice and has claimed the pension early, the old- age pension is not granted anew when the general retirement age is reached.
+After a person has chosen to claim the pension early, the old- age pension is not granted again upon reaching the general retirement age.

-Retirement system in Latvia makes it possible for persons in several cases to retire before reaching the statutory retirement age.
+Retirement system in Latvia allows persons in several cases to retire before reaching the statutory retirement age.

-2. he or she has been taking care of a child whose disability has been confirmed for at least 8 years for a period of at least 8 years.
+2. They have cared for a child whose disability has been confirmed for at least years.

-Participants of mitigation of consequences of Chernobyl nuclear clean-up are entitled to request retirement pension five years earlier – from 60 years.
+Persons who participated in mitigating the consequences of the Chernobyl nuclear clean-up are entitled to request old-age pension five years earlier (from 60 years of age).

-For the purpose of establishing of the entitlement to the old age pension according to preferential terms (i.e. from an earlier age than generally established) for the period of employment in particularly harmful and particularly heavy working conditions until 1996, the lists that defined the compliance of plants, jobs and professions to the employment category providing the entitlement to the retirement according to preferential terms (lists No. 1 and No. 2 approved by Resolution No. 1173 of the Council of Ministers of the USSR dd.
-22 August 1956) until the entry into force of the Law “On State Pensions”.
+To determine entitlement to the old-age pension under preferential terms for employment in particularly harmful and heavy working conditions prior to 1996, the lists that defined qualifying plants, occupations, and professions (Lists No.1 and No.2, approved by Resolution No.1173 of the Council of Ministers of the USSR on 22 August 1956) are used until the entry into force of the Law “On State Pensions”.

-In compliance with the Law “On State Pensions”, the following persons are entitled to claim the old- age pension according to the preferential terms for the employment in particularly harmful conditions:
+Under the Law “On State Pensions”, the following persons are entitled to claim the old- age pension on preferential terms for employment in particularly harmful conditions:

 Category